open5e/open5e/source/Spellcasting/spells_a-z/c/confusion.rst

 **Duration:** Concentration, up to 1 minute

 This spell assaults and twists creatures' minds, spawning delusions and provoking uncontrolled action.
-Each creature in a 10 foot radius sphere centered on a point you choose within range must succeed on a Wisdom saving throw when you cast this spell or be affected by it.
+Each creature in a 10 foot radius :ref:`srd:sphere` centered on a point you choose within range must succeed on a Wisdom saving throw when you cast this spell or be affected by it.